-Squyres, Johnson, Squyres would like to wish everyone a great 2018!
-To assist you in planning for closing out 2017 and kicking off the New Year, we have included a list of a few reminders for your consideration and some other important information.
+Squyres, Johnson, Squyres would like to wish everyone a Happy and Successful New Year!
+To assist you in closing out 2018 and starting the New Year, we have included a list of a few reminders for your consideration and some other important information.
 This is a general list.
 Please disregard any area that does not apply to you.
 Also, should you have any questions or need any assistance, one of our Certified QuickBooks ProAdvisors would be happy to help you.

-The due date for filing Forms W-2 and W-3 with the Social Security Administration is January 31, 2018, whether filing electronically or using paper forms.
-Form 1099-MISC must be filed on or before January 31, 2018 if you are reporting non-employee compensation payments in box 7.
-Otherwise, file by February 28, 2018, if you are filing on paper, or by April 2, 2018 if you file electronically.
+The due date for filing Forms W-2 and W-3 with the Social Security Administration is January 31, 2019, whether filing electronically or using paper forms.
+Form 1099-MISC must be filed on or before January 31, 2019 if you are reporting nonemployee compensation payments in box 7.
+Otherwise, file by February 28, 2019, if you are filing on paper, or by April 1, 2019 if you file electronically.

-- Review your vendor list information and begin gathering any information or W-9 forms needed to enable you to issue 1099s by January 31, 2018.
-If we prepare your 1099s, please send W-9s to any new vendors requesting tax ID numbers as soon as possible and forward them to our office.
+- Review your vendor list information and begin gathering any information or W-9 forms needed in order to issue 1099s by January 31, 2019.
+If we prepare your 1099s, please send W-9s to any new vendors requesting tax ID numbers as soon as possible and forward to our office.
 This will ensure we have the information needed to complete your 1099s by January 31st.

 - If needed, merge vendor names together if you have two vendor names setup for the same vendor in error.
 Change the incorrect vendor name to be the correct name and QuickBooks will merge them together for you.

 - If you are using QuickBooks, use the following reports to assist with the review process after you have completed steps 2 & 3 above.
-Go to Reports; Vendors & Payables; 1099 Detail; set dates for 1/1/17 to 12/31/17; 1099 options to “All Vendors” and “All Allowed Accounts” and expand the account and memo columns to assist with determining whether the vendor payments have been for services provided, including parts and materials, or rent payments that might require a 1099 to be issued if the vendor is not incorporated and you paid them $600.00 or more in 2017.
+Go to Reports; Vendors & Payables; 1099 Detail; set dates for 1/1/18 to 12/31/18; 1099 options to 'All Vendors' and 'All Allowed Accounts' and expand the account and memo columns to assist with determining whether the vendor payments have been for services provided, including parts and materials, or rent payments that might require a 1099 to be issued if the vendor is not incorporated and you paid them $600.00 or more in 2018.
 An attorney should receive a 1099 even if they are incorporated, if paid $600.00 or more.

 General Year-End Items

-- If you use company credit cards, remember that charges on the credit cards through 12/31/2017 are deductible for income tax purposes even if you have not paid the credit card balance in full as of 12/31/2017.
-Make sure those charges are keyed into QuickBooks using the “Credit Card Feature” and the balance in QuickBooks reconciles to the 12/31/2017 credit card balance.
+- If you use company credit cards, remember that charges on the credit cards through 12/31/2018 are deductible for income tax purposes even if you have not paid the credit card balance in full as of 12/31/2018.
+Make sure those charges are keyed into QuickBooks using the 'Credit Card Feature' and the balance in QuickBooks reconciles to the 12/31/2018 credit card balance.
 Please provide copies of the December and January credit card statements for our year-end work and tax return preparation for you.

-- If you maintain inventory, be sure your year-end inventory count was completed on or near 12/31/2017, and reconciled to that date if you have had shipments in or out.
+- If you maintain inventory, an inventory count should be completed on or near the year-end.
 Your final ending inventory balance should be adjusted accordingly.

 - Review your outstanding check list from the bank reconciliation report and cleanup items as needed.
-Remember, any old checks from a prior year or closed period must be reversed by using a journal entry in QuickBooks.
-Do not use the “void check” feature as this will change your bank reconciliation and balance forward.
-Pay special attention to any payroll checks that did not clear the bank in 2017 before W-2s are issued.
+Remember, any old checks from a prior year or closed period must be voided using a journal entry in QuickBooks.
+Do not use the 'void check' feature as this will change your bank reconciliation and balance forward.
+Pay special attention to any payroll checks that did not clear the bank in 2018 before W-2s are issued.
 For QuickBooks users, please let us know if you need to void any pay checks as your 4th quarter 941 report will need to be adjusted.
-You MUST use the “void check” feature for payroll checks or the payroll reports and W-2s will not be correct.
+You MUST use the 'void check' feature for payroll checks or the payroll reports and W-2s will not be correct.
 Make sure all bank accounts are reconciled before preparing W-2s or 1099s, or before you submit your QuickBooks to us to do these year-end procedures for you.

 - If your books are maintained on the accrual basis, review your accounts receivable and accounts payable open item reports and cleanup balances as needed.
-Again, entry errors from prior years need an invoice or credit memo issued in 2017 to correct – do not use the “void” feature.
+Again, entry errors from prior years need an invoice or credit memo issued in 2018 to correct – do not use the 'void' feature.

-- If you are processing your own payroll in QuickBooks, or any other package, make sure you update the software before the first payroll in January 2018 is processed to reflect your new TWC rate for 2018.
-You should have received a letter from TWC stating your new rate for 2017.
-If you have not received this letter, you should call the TWC office in Tyler at 903-581-8153 and ask for your new tax rate.
+- If you are processing your own payroll in QuickBooks, or any other package, make sure you update the software before the first payroll in January 2019 is processed to reflect your new TWC rate for 2019.
+You should have received a letter from TWC stating your new rate for 2019.
+If you have not received this letter, you should call the TWC office in Tyler at 903-730-6190 and ask for your new tax rate.
 If your system is not updated with this new rate, all of your reports for TWC filing will be incorrect within your software.
-To change your TWC rate in QuickBooks, go to “Lists – Payroll Item List – TX Unemployment item” and then edit that item and change all 4 quarters to the new amount.
-Make sure you run the update payroll tax tables feature in QuickBooks, or any other software to make sure you have the new tax table for 2018 loaded before your first payroll in 2018.
+To change your TWC rate in QuickBooks, go to 'Lists – Payroll Item List – TX Unemployment item' and then edit that item and change all 4 quarters to the new amount.
+Make sure you run the update payroll tax tables feature in QuickBooks, or any other software to make sure you have the new tax table for 2019 loaded before your first payroll in 2019.

-- A new W-4 only needs to be completed if the employee wishes to change their withholding for 2018.
-We recommend you give every employee a copy and let them decide if they need to give you a new one for 2018.
+- A new W-4 only needs to be completed if the employee wishes to change their withholdings for 2019.
+We recommend you give every employee a copy and let them decide if they need to give you a new one for 2019.

 - A Form I-9 should be completed for all new employees when hired.
 A new edition was released July 17, 2017.